 Select general keywords to reach more people

 Select more general keywords if you'd prefer to reach as many people as possible.
 Keep in mind that you might find it difficult to reach potential customers when adding very general keywords because your ad could appear for searches that aren't always related to your business.
 Also, more general keywords can be more competitive and may require higher bid amounts.
+Layer broad targeting with Smart Bidding, so machine learning technology can prioritise the best performing searches regardless of their match type.
+Learn more About Smart Bidding.

 Test general keywords, and then decide which ones give you better results.
 No matter how general your keywords are, they should always be relevant to your ads and website.
-However, you should avoid using duplicate keywords in your account because Google shows only one ad per advertiser on a particular keyword.

 Group similar keywords into ad groups

 To show more relevant ads to potential customers, group your keywords and ads into ad groups based on your products, services or other categories.
+If multiple keywords match a given search term, Google chooses the keyword to serve based on the ranking outlined in this article about similar keywords in the same ad group.
+Having the same keyword in different match types shouldn’t increase your costs or hurt performance in any way.

 If own a shoe shop, you might create 2 ad groups: 1 for running shoes and 1 for evening shoes.
-Your ad group for running shoes could include ads with keywords like "running shoes" and "running trainers".
-Your ad group for evening shoes could include keywords like "evening shoes" and "dress shoes".
+Your ad group for running shoes could include ads with keywords like 'running shoes' and 'running trainers'.
+Your ad group for evening shoes could include keywords like 'evening shoes' and 'dress shoes'.

-That way, potential customers could see your ad about evening shoes when they search for "evening shoes" – not when they search for "running shoes".
+That way, potential customers could see your ad about evening shoes when they search for 'evening shoes' – not when they search for 'running shoes'.